lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 1\.
 Validate the Merkle proof in the certificate.

-Blockcerts uses the Verifiable Claims MerkleProof2017 signature format, which is based on Chainpoint 2.0.
+Certyza uses the Verifiable Claims MerkleProof2017 signature format, which is based on Chainpoint 2.0.
 Per the (pending) specification, these Merkle proofs may be verified by sending the object in the `signature` field to any Chainpoint 2.0-compatible verifier, after replacing the `MerkleProof2017` type with the Chainpoint type `ChainpointSHA256v2`.

 2\.
 Compare the hash of the local certificate with the value in the receipt.